electricessence/gulp-typescript-helper/README.md

 	const builder = BuildHelper
-	    // Setup the renderer by injecting a promise constructor.
+	    // Setup the builder by injecting a promise constructor.
 	    .inject(PromiseFactory) // Optional: will use Q as a default.
 	    // Define your source folder and destination base path.
 	    .fromTo(PATH.SOURCE, "./dist" , DEFAULTS);